Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

 In this work, we report the observation of collective excitations in magic-angle twisted bilayer graphene (MATBG) using the resistively-detected electron-spin resonance technique.
 Collective excitations are generated when the energy of microwave photons matches the energy of the collective mode.
-Depending on the nature of the collective modes and details of the coupling between electron spin and valley isospin channels, the generation of the excitation gives rise to a change in the sample resistivity that is detectable using standard DC transport techniques (see SI for more details regarding DC transport measurement).
+If the generation of the excitation gives rise to a change in the sample resistivity, it is detectable using standard DC transport techniques (see SI for more details regarding DC transport measurement).
 The observation of electron-spin resonance establishes the first direct experimental identification of collective excitations in MATBG, which allows us to identify the nature of the spin coupling across opposite valleys and extract parameters that characterize spin properties.
 We will focus on the density range of moir\'e filling $\nu$ with $2<|\nu|<3$, where multiple possible candidate orders \cite{Christos2020C2T} can capture the `Dirac revivals' \cite{Zondiner2020cascade,Wong2020cascade} at $|\nu|=2$.
 By examining the microwave-induced resonance features, which are mostly unaltered in this density range, we extract important information on the underlying isospin order.